Egiob/DiversityIsAllYouNeed-SB3/README.md

 [![codestyle](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+# DIAYN Implementation

+This repository contains an implementation of the algorithm Diversity Is All you Need (see [paper](https://arxiv.org/abs/1802.06070)) on top of the implementation of SAC of Stable Baselines 3.

+## Installation instructions
+Refer to the instructions of Stable Baselines 3.

+## Usage
+The DIAYN implementation follows the API of the other algorithms in SB3 and specifically the one of SAC.
+For extra parameters, refer to the file [diayn.py](stable_baselines3/diayn/diayn.py).

+## Features
+- Generation of skills from a skill distribution defined by a prior (only categorical uniform is supported from now) in an unsupervised manner.
+- SMERL algorithm that allow to learn diverse skills that solve the given task as well as being different from each other (see [paper](https://arxiv.org/pdf/2010.14484.pdf)).

 # Stable Baselines3

 Stable Baselines3 (SB3) is a set of reliable implementations of reinforcement learning algorithms in PyTorch.
 It is the next major version of [Stable Baselines](https://github.com/hill-a/stable-baselines).